-Our public consultation on local access launched on Monday 27 July and will run for eight weeks until Sunday 20 September 2020.
-The consultation asks for people’s views on how the council can best support people to walk, cycle and use public transport in the area to the west of Norwich, and for opinions on proposals for local roads that cross the planned Norwich Western Link, as well as for Public Rights of Way in the vicinity of the new road.
+We carried out a public consultation on local access for eight weeks between Monday 27 July and Sunday 20 September 2020.
+The consultation asked for people’s views on how the council could best support people to walk, cycle and use public transport in the area to the west of Norwich, and for opinions on proposals for local roads that cross the planned Norwich Western Link, as well as for Public Rights of Way in the vicinity of the new road.

 We published a shortlist of four shortlisted road options for a Norwich Western Link in 2018 and carried out a public consultation on these options between November 2018 and January 2019.
 You can look through the information that we asked people to consider through the consultation in the consultation brochure